elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-01-16-aws-nitro-enclave.md

 ---

-- You first need to create a ec2 instance that is using the nitro system.
+- You first need to create an ec2 instance that is using the nitro system.
 Under configure instance you can tick to enable enclaves.

 ![ec2 enclave](/img/ec2-enclave.PNG)